JoeyStanley/real/resources.md

 I've given a workshop on colors in data visualization, which you can view [here](downloads/191023-color.pdf).
 In it, I list the following resources, plus a whole bunch of other ones.

+#### Using colors in data visualization

+* [*Your Friendly Guide to Colors in Data Visualisation*](https://blog.datawrapper.de/colorguide/) by Lisa Charlotte Rost is a great overview of using colors in data visualization with lots of links to other sites and resources.

+* [*What to consider when choosing colors for data visualization*](https://blog.datawrapper.de/colors/) by [Lisa Charlotte Rost](https://lisacharlotterost.de) has great brief tips for color in data visualization.
+Be sure to see the links at the bottom for more resources!

+* When you do create your own palettes, be sure to run it through this [Color Blindness Simulator](https://www.color-blindness.com/coblis-color-blindness-simulator/) to make sure that everyone can see them.

+* Stephen Few has a nice [guide](http://www.perceptualedge.com/articles/visual_business_intelligence/rules_for_using_color.pdf) for using colors and has his own palette you can use.

+* Masataka Okabe and Kei Ito have a guide called [Color Universal Design](https://jfly.uni-koeln.de/color/) that is pretty well-known.

+#### Prepackaged color palettes

+* A monster compilation of color palettes in R can be found at [Emil Hvitfeldt's](https://www.hvitfeldt.me/blog/) [Github](https://github.com/EmilHvitfeldt/r-color-palettes).

 * The [`scico`](https://www.data-imaginist.com/2018/scico-and-the-colour-conundrum/) package has a bunch of colorblind-safe, perceptually uniform, ggplot2-friendly color palettes for use in visuals.
 Very cool.

 * The [color brewer website](http://colorbrewer2.org), while best for maps, offers great color palettes that are colorblind and sometimes also printer-safe.
 The have native integration with `ggplot2` with the `scale_[color|fill]_ [brewer|distiller]` [functions](https://ggplot2.tidyverse.org/reference/scale_brewer.html).

 * Paul Tol has come up with some [additional color themes](https://personal.sron.nl/~pault/), which you can access with `scale_color_ptol` in the [`ggthemes`](https://www.rdocumentation.org/packages/ggthemes/versions/3.5.0) package.

-* If you want to make your own discrete color scale in R, definitely check out [Garrick Aden-Buie](https://www.garrickadenbuie.com)'s tutorial, *[Custom Discrete Color Scales for ggplot2](https://www.garrickadenbuie.com/blog/custom-discrete-color-scales-for-ggplot2/)*.

-* [*Your Friendly Guide to Colors in Data Visualisation*](https://blog.datawrapper.de/colorguide/) by Lisa Charlotte Rost is a great overview of using colors in data visualization with lots of links to other sites and resources.

 * There is no shortage of color palettes.
 Here are a handful of ones I've seen and liked for one reason or another: